-13. Commitments and Contingencies
+14. Commitments and Contingencies

-There are no material commitments and contingencies as of December 31, 2021 and 2020.
+There are no material commitments and contingencies as of December 31, 2023 and 2022.

-14. Concentrations of Credit Risk
+15. Concentrations of Credit Risk

 Our financial instruments that are potentially subject to concentrations of credit risk consist primarily of cash, cash equivalents, and accounts receivable.
-While our cash and cash equivalents are managed by reputable financial institutions, the Company's cash balances with the individual institutions may at times exceed the federally insured limits.
-At December 31, 2021, substantially all of the Company's cash and cash equivalents were held at two financial institutions.
-The Company believes these financial institutions are financially sound and that minimal credit risk exists.
+While the Company's cash and cash equivalents are managed by reputable financial institutions, the Company's cash balances with the individual institutions may at times exceed the federally insured limits.
+At December 31, 2023, substantially all of the Company's cash and cash equivalents were held at two financial institutions.